NTFS reparse point: OneDrive

 OneDrive tags the files and directories it has downloaded to the local storage as a reparse point with tag 0x9000001a.
 The actual data is stored normally.

+Cluster Shared Volumes

+Cluster Shared Volumes uses reparse points to build a global namespace and allow multiple hosts to simultaneously access a shared storage media.

 Known risks

-The Stuxnet as part of its series of Win32 exploits uses NTFS junction points as part of its overall mode of operation.
+The Stuxnet worm as part of its series of Win32 exploits uses NTFS junction points as part of its overall mode of operation.